Do I have to be a member?

 Can I just sleep in my car?

-No. The Woods Campground does not allow overnight camping in your car if it is not outfitted with camping accessories.
+No. The Woods Campground does not allow overnight camping in your car if it is not outfitted with sleeping accomodations.

 What are the guidelines for overflow camping?